- Pulsed Lasers and LEDs

 Individual modular assembly

-The PDL 828 is available in different sizes to control any number of laser / LED heads between 2 and 8 at the same time.
-Each PDL 828 is assembled individually from a mainframe with power supply and computer interface and two modules: an oscillator and burst generator module and up to eight laser driver modules.
-The communication between the modules is achieved via external cabling – delays can thus be easily inserted by using different cable lengths.
-The PDL 828 allows to produce a wide range of user-definable pulse patters such as sequences or bursts.
-All connected laser/LED heads can also be fired at the same time.
+The Sepia PDL 828 is available in different sizes to control any number of laser heads between 2 and 8 at the same time.
+Each Sepia PDL 828 is assembled individually from a mainframe with power supply and computer interface and two types of modules: the sepia oscillator module (SOM) and up to eight sepia laser driver modules (SLM).
+The communication between the SOM and the SLMs is achieved via external cabling.
+The SOM allows to produce a wide range of user-definable pulse patterns such as sequences or bursts.
+All connected laser heads can also be fired at the same time.

-Two models of oscillator and burst generator modules are available, each with eight individually addressable trigger outputs (output channels).
-Both modules feature a rotary sequencer with programmable channels where one channel must be completed before the next one activates.
+The sepia oscillator module (SOM 828-D) features eight individually addressable trigger outputs (output channels).
+It works as a rotary sequencer with programmable channels where one channel must be completed before the next one activates.

-The SOM 828 module allows grouping of adjacent output channels so that they can be activated at the same time.
-The 8 channels of the SOM 828-D module can be freely combined with each other to yield complex pulse patterns where one channel will activate simultaneously with its combination partners.
+Additionally, the 8 channels of the module can be freely combined with each other to yield complex pulse patterns where one channel will activate simultaneously with its combination partners.
 Alternatively, instead of combining channels, an individual, software controlled delay can be introduced for any non-combined channel.

 Both modules offer burst operation, where multiple pulses can be output from either single, grouped, or combined channels before the next channel becomes active.
-Both oscillator modules have their own (variable) synchronization output, external trigger input as well as auxiliary input and output connectors.
+The sepia oscillator module has its own (variable) synchronization output, external trigger input as well as auxiliary input and output connectors.

-A laser driver module is necessary for each laser/LED head that needs to be connected and controlled at the same time by the PDL 828.
-The timing of the emitted pulses can be controlled by an external trigger signal, which is typically provided by the oscillator module or any other source providing a NIM compatible signal.
-As a special feature, each Laser Driver Module can also operate independently from the other modules driven by its internal low-jitter oscillator at six fixed, user-selectable frequencies (80, 40, 20, 10, 5 or 2.5 MHz).
+A sepia laser driver module is necessary for each lase head that needs to be connected and controlled at the same time by the Sepia PDL 828.
+The timing of the emitted pulses can be controlled by an external trigger signal, which is typically provided by the sepia oscillator module or any other source providing a NIM compatible signal.
+As a special feature, each sepia laser driver module can also operate independently from the other modules driven by its internal low-jitter oscillator at six fixed, user-selectable frequencies (80, 40, 20, 10, 5 or 2.5 MHz).
 All emitted laser pulses are accompanied by a synchronization output at the front panel of the laser driver module.
-This signal is always synchronised to the trigger source, independent from the selection of triggering mode (i.e., external or internal triggering).
+This signal is always synchronised to the trigger source, independent from the selection of triggering mode (i.e. external or internal triggering).

 Complete control of laser power and CW operation